Mohammad Nuruzzaman

-Mohammad Nuruzzaman is a first-class and List A cricketer from Bangladesh.
+Mohammad Nuruzzaman is a former first-class and List A cricketer from Bangladesh.
 He was born on 8 June 1974 in Rajshahi and is a right-handed batsman and right arm medium pacer.
 He appeared for Rajshahi Division between 2000/01 and 2005/06.
 He scored 4 first-class hundreds in his 35 games, with a best of 161 against Barisal Division and took 6 for 135 against Biman Bangladesh Airlines with the ball.
 He also scored two fifties in the one day arena.